hakrrr/Blade-Runner/README.md

 ​	Slicing: Hold left mouse button & drag into one direction(PC)/ Drag hand across the screen (Kinect)

 ## Update & Extension

-If you intend to extend or upgrade this project, feel free to fork this project.
+If you intend to extend or upgrade this project, just tell me and you can fork the project.

 ## Download